How to pay $25 using the Zepbound Savings Card: The Ultimate Guide

 The bottom line

 Zepbound (tirzepatide) is an expensive drug without adequate insurance coverage.
 Fortunately, Eli Lilly offers eligible commercially insured patients effective options to reduce out-of-pocket expenses when using the Zepbound Savings Card.
+Savings cards and discount cards are effective ways to save money on expensive medications.

-Even if you are ineligible for the Zepbound Savings Card, there are several other options to save money on your weight loss medication, including the compounded version of Zepbound that is available through the NiceRx Weight Loss Program.
+Even if you are ineligible for the Zepbound Savings Card, there are several other options to save money on your weight loss medication, including the compounded version of Zepbound available through the NiceRx Weight Loss Program.

 Medically reviewed